Trinity (role-playing game): History

-White Wolf had a hole in their 1997 publishing schedule, so CEO Steve Wieck asked designer Andrew Bates to come up with new a role-playing game, and Bates was able to bring science-fiction game ÆON (1997) from idea to publication in only 10 months. ÆON was intended to start an entirely new trilogy of games, and while its game rules were a variant of the Storytelling System, ÆON was meant to appeal to more action-oriented players than the World of Darkness. ÆON ran into problems early in its development when Viacom filed a lawsuit alleging a violation of their trademark for the Aeon Flux television series; White Wolf stickered over the names on the first printing of ÆON with the new name of the game, Trinity.
+White Wolf had a hole in their 1997 publishing schedule, so CEO Steve Wieck asked designer Andrew Bates to come up with a new role-playing game, and Bates was able to bring science-fiction game ÆON (1997) from idea to publication in only 10 months. ÆON was intended to start an entirely new trilogy of games, and while its game rules were a variant of the Storytelling System, ÆON was meant to appeal to more action-oriented players than the World of Darkness. ÆON ran into problems early in its development when Viacom filed a lawsuit alleging a violation of their trademark for the Aeon Flux television series; White Wolf stickered over the names on the first printing of ÆON with the new name of the game, Trinity.
 With the success White Wolf was having with its ArtHaus imprint, low-settling games with high acclaim were increasingly added to ArtHaus, which brought Trinity to the imprint in 2000.
 ArtHaus produced d20 Trinity books to see how it would sell before trying d20 with the other White Wolf game universes, but Trinity d20 (2004) did not perform well in a weakened d20 market.

 Five years after White Wolf's acquisition by CCP Games, CCP decided to shut down their traditional publishing endeavors.
 White Wolf's Creative Director, Richard Thomas, founded Onyx Path Publishing in 2012, and acquired the Trinity Universe, Scarred Lands, and Scion.
 After several years of publishing licensed material for White Wolf's World of Darkness and Exalted settings, the company was deemed stable enough to create a new system (the Storypath System) and new editions of both Scion and the now-renamed Trinity Continuum.